UniqueNetwork/unique_docs/docs/reference/index.md

 The UNQ token has value and all NFTs, RFTs, and Fungible tokens may have value and are never destroyed by the network updates.

+To obtain UNQ: Visit our [Ecosystem page](https://unique.network/ecosystem/#dex) for the list of exchanges.

 <ChainTable :chainName="UNIQUE_CHAINS.unique"/>

 ## Quartz - Kusama parachain